-This site was where Abraham met Jebusite priest Melchizedek, Jacob experienced his angelic dream (amongst many other scriptural references), and was purchased by David as a site of worship.
-David, by previously slaying Goliath, gained control of the highway between Egypt and Mesopotamia.
-This allowed Solomon to maintain and control cordial relations between the two ancient economies, build the 1st Temple in Jerusalem offering international legislative services.
+This site was where Abraham met Jebusite priest Melchizedek and Jacob experienced his angelic dream (amongst many scriptural references), was purchased by David as a site of worship.
+David (by slaying Goliath) gained control of the highway between Egypt and Mesopotamia allowing him and Solomon to maintain and control cordial relations between the two ancient economies.
+Solomon built the 1st Temple in Jerusalem offering international legislative services.

-Simple Judaic ritual can be enacted, as strict adherence to Levitical law has become historically impossible, due to the sheer numbers of potential worshippers.
-The actions of (the Jewish) Jesus in relation to the administration of the Law in his time, drew attention to this problem and attempted to prepare the Jewish Faith, for the non-centralised years and their return (not to be confused with the Christian Christ).
+Simple Judaic ritual can be enacted, although strict adherence to Levitical law has become historically impossible due to worshipper numbers.
+The administration of the Law in Jesus' time, demonstrated this problem as he attempted to prepare the Abrahamic faith for the non-centralised years and their return.

-Any person who wishes to worship with the Jewish people, should be given access, subject to accommodation.
+Any person requesting to worship with the Jewish people, should be given access, subject to accommodation.
 Of the 12 petals that make up the congregational facilities, 2 are for the primary use of the tribes of Judah and Benjamin.

 Likewise, lifts lower those leaving the sanctuary, to the 4 exit ramps.

-All foreign gods (including Christian regalia) are required to be left outside the temple walls and visitors would be requested to dress modestly.
+All foreign gods (including Christian and Muslim regalia) are required to be left outside the temple walls as visitors would be requested to dress modestly.
 There will be no separation of gender within the congregation.
 The structure is disability accessible.